ceu-lang/ceu-arduino/docs/manual/v0.20/docs/020-modes.md

 Modes of Operation
 ==================

-Céu-Arduino supports the *polling* and *interrupt* modes of operation.
+Céu-Arduino supports the *polling* and *interrupt-based* modes of operation.

 Polling Mode
 ------------